Columbia College - Redstone Arsenal logo

 1851

-Christian Female College received its charter, becoming the first women's college west of the Mississippi River chartered by a state legislature.
+Christian Female College received its charter, becoming the first women's college west of the Mississippi to be state-chartered.

 1852

-The college purchased the estate of Dr. James Bennett and formally dedicated it as the Christian College campus.
+The college purchased and dedicated the estate of Dr. James Bennett as the Christian College campus.

 1856

-Enrollment grew to 150 students, including 85 boarders, reflecting early success and demand.
+Enrollment grew to 150 students, including 85 boarders.

 🏛️